PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 The newly observed domain feature uses a stable bloom filter to store a history of previously observed domains.
-The data structure is synchronized to disk every 5 minutes, and is also initialized from disk on startup.
+The data structure is synchronized to disk every 10 minutes, and is also initialized from disk on startup.
 This ensures that previously observed domains are preserved across recursor restarts.
+If you change the new-domain-db-size setting, you must remove any files from this directory.

 .. _setting-new-domain-whitelist: